Nisharrk/twitch-bot/readme.md

 # Twitch-bot

+### Steps:

+- When using this bot, write the twitch channel name in the **_channelName_** constant.
+- Edit the config-sample.js file, enter the channel name which the bot uses, bot username and the OAUTH token.
-To run this bot run the following in the root directory of this project:
+- To run this bot run the following in the root directory of this project:

 ```
 npm install
 npm start
 ```

-When using this bot, write the twitch channel name in the **_channelName_** constant.

 # To-Do